 Admission to Santa Maria del Fiore Cathedral

-Tickets for individual seats can be purchased directly across from the front door of the baptistery.
-Then you just scan them on entry.
+Tickets for individual seats can be purchased directly opposite the entrance door to the baptistery or to the right of the cathedral.
+When you enter, you just scan the ticket.
 The second option is buy tickets online on the official website, where you choose what you want to visit – there are 3 passes to choose from.

 Entrance packages to the Duomo complex: